iliasslasri/data-flow-analysis/tp-tdd/doc/report.md

     - create a Light
     - iterate over the days of the weekend and schedule the Light object to turn on at XX for instance
     - check if the Light object is on at XX for each day of the weekend
-    - check if the Light object is off at XX + 1min for each day of the weekend

 12. The user can schedule switching a light on or off during week days (Monday till Friday).